Input File Format

 <portfolio>

-<obligor rating="A" sector="S1" id="000001">
+<obligor rating="A" factor="S1" id="000001">

 <belongs-to segmentation="sectors" segment="S1"/>